enioka-Haute-Couture/jqm/jqm-all/jqm-ws/src/main/react/README.md

 The Web UI can be deployed behind a reverse proxy with a path prefix.

 **Set the environment variable `VITE_BASE_PATH`** to the wanted path with a leading slash but no trailing slash. (e.g. `export VITE_BASE_PATH=/marsu/pi/lami`)

+## Packaging

+The frontend is not built by default to speed things up.

+During development after making changes to the React app, include them in the build by running `yarn build` before `mvn package`.

+For production builds use the `-Pbuild-frontend` option with `mvn package`.